- $3550 NZD (approx $2245 USD) per person double or twin share

 From New Zealand, there are direct flights on Air New Zealand (around $1200 NZD return).
 Due to the timing of the flights you will need to stay overnight in Taipei, then the following morning catch a 1 hour flight from Taipei’s domestic airport to Taitung (around $220 NZD return).

-You will then be collected from the airport and taken to our accommodation which is around 30 mins away, and we’ll get our first surf in as soon as possible.
+You will then be collected from the airport and taken to our accommodation which is around 30 mins away, and we’ll get our first surf in that afternoon.

 You will need to bring your own surfboards.
-A shortboard that will go well in quality waves or point-breaks plus a fish or groveller would be a good plan.
+A short-board that will go well in quality hollow waves or point-breaks plus a fish or twin-fin would be a good plan.
 That way you are covered for smaller beach break days and if we see some solid Typhoon swell.
+Board bags longer than 2m run the risk of not being allowed on the domestic flights, however on the last trip we did get through easily with a few slightly longer board bags.
 Here are a few other tips on what to arrange and what to bring.

 - Travel Insurance is a must have for everyone on this trip.

-- The water will be tropical but bring a long sleeve wetsuit vest or spring suit for windy days if you feel the cold.
+- The water will be tropical but the breeze can be cool compared to places like Indonesia.
+So bring a long sleeve wetsuit vest or spring suit, especially if you feel the cold.

 - Spare fins, legropes, fin keys, wax are a must.
 There are surf shops but prices may be higher.